Rafa Nieves

-Rafa Nieves is an MLBPA certified sports agent and founder of Republik Sports.
+Rafa Nieves (born August 1, 1983) is an MLBPA certified sports agent and founder of Republik Sports.
 Nieves represents many baseball players including José Ramírez (Guardians), Francisco Cervelli (Retired), Víctor Robles (Mariners), Luis Gil (Yankees), Luis Castillo (Mariners), Teoscar Hernandez (Dodgers), Antonio Senzatela (Rockies), Junior Caminero (Rays) and Geraldo Perdomo (Diamondbacks) among many others.

 Career

 Originally from Venezuela, Nieves moved to the United States at the age of 16 when he was signed by then Detroit Tigers' scout Ramon Peña.
 He would then go on to play for the New York Yankees organization for one year where he later became a free agent and eventually retired.
 Following his baseball career, Nieves began working at Beverly Hills Sports Council in 2011 and soon after helped create the Latin Division of the agency, which focuses on Latin American clients.
 Nieves’ personal experience and ability to speak both English and Spanish fluently allows him to relate to the unique transition the Latin players experience.